Records: Minor infractions for officers before Nichols case

 Other infractions were related to car accidents and equipment issues.

-Lawyers for Haley and Mills declined to comment.
-Lawyers for Martin and Smith did not immediately respond to requests for comment.
+Lawyers for Haley, Martin and Mills declined to comment.
+A lawyer for Smith did not immediately respond to a request for comment.

 Records showed Haley responded to a shooting on Feb.
 21, 2021, “grabbed a complainant by the arm” and turned her around to be handcuffed as she resisted arrest.